Azure/azure-sdk-for-net/sdk/operationalinsights/Azure.ResourceManager.OperationalInsights/README.md

 ### Prerequisites

-* You must have an [Microsoft Azure subscription](https://azure.microsoft.com/free/dotnet/)
+* You must have an [Microsoft Azure subscription](https://azure.microsoft.com/free/dotnet/).

 ### Authenticate the Client

-To create an authenticated client and start interacting with Microsoft Azure resources, please see the [quickstart guide here](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/dev/mgmt_quickstart.md)
+To create an authenticated client and start interacting with Microsoft Azure resources, see the [quickstart guide here](https://github.com/Azure/azure-sdk-for-net/blob/main/doc/dev/mgmt_quickstart.md).

 ## Key concepts